LordUnicorn31/Kujo-Studios/Docs/TDD.md

 If the variable is a number, use `i`, (and `j`, `k` for nested loops):

-If iterators, increase/decrease them using `++variable`/`--variable`.
+If iterators, increase/decrease by one unit use the operator on the right

 `i++`

-Else, increase/decrease them using `variable++`/`variable--`.
+Else, increase/decrease them on the right `variable++`/`variable--`.

 `speed++`

 Whitespace: VisualStudio's default whitespace

-Parenthesis: We use them to clarify difficult operations
+Parenthesis: We use them to clarify difficult operations but not needed everywhere if the operation is easily readable

 `a += b;`

-ternary operators ???
+ternary operators can be used if the condiltion is very simple and can be deduced by one glance

 Add one blank line between each logical block of code.